alexfernandez/alexfernandez.github.io/2017/origins-language.md

 Note that Neanderthals are included in _Homo Sapiens_.

 Figure 1-c shows an alternate time scale with logarithmic axis.
-The scale has been expanded to include apparition of the first hominins, about 5 Mya.
+The scale has been expanded to include the apparition of the first hominins, about 5 Mya.
 The graph ends at the beginning of history around 5 kya.
 Note that it would not be particularly hard
 (and it may be tempting)
 to make all eras approximately equal in the logarithmic axis, which would give a nice picture of constantly accelerating linguistic progress.
-But the process would break all the known species and cultural boundaries.
+But the change would break all the known boundaries of cultures and species.

 ## Alternative Timelines